Nappanee woman injured in Hamilton area motorcycle wreck

-HAMILTON — A Nappanee woman was flown by air ambulance from a motorcycle wreck near Ball Lake on Sunday, said a report from the Steuben County Sheriff's Department.
+HAMILTON — A Nappanee woman was flown by air ambulance after a motorcycle crash near Ball Lake on Sunday, said a report from the Steuben County Sheriff's Department.

-At about 5:20 p.m., Leah Fager, 20, apparently slowed to avoid a collision with another fehicle and lost control on loose gravel on Bellefontaine Road at Lane 101 Ball Lake.
+At about 5:20 p.m., Leah Fager, 20, apparently slowed to avoid a collision with another vehicle and lost control on loose gravel on Bellefontaine Road at Lane 101 Ball Lake.

-Fager crashed the Harly Davidson motorcycle she was riding.
-Fager was not wearing a helmet and alcohol is believed to be a factor.
+Fager crashed the Harley-Davidson motorcycle she was riding.
+Fager was not wearing a helmet, and alcohol is believed to be a factor police said.

-Fager was flown to a Fort Wayne hospital with possible head injuries by Samaritan Helicopter in critical condition.
+Fager was flown by Samaritan Helicopter to a Fort Wayne hospital with possible head injuries.
+She was reported to be in critical condition.

 The crash remains under investigation by the Steuben County Sheriff's Department, which was assisted at the scene by personnel from the Hamilton Police Department, Hamilton Fire Department and Steuben County Emergency Medical Service.